xxao/linque/README.md

 ```

 ### .concat(items)
 Produces new sequence by appending given items at the end of current sequence.
-This call does not evaluate current
+This functionality is also available as
-sequence.
-This functionality is also available as a *linque.concat(\*sequences)* utility function.
+a *linque.concat(\*sequences)* utility function.

 ```python
 data1 = (0, 1, 2, 3, 4)